IngenuityCoin/MN-Setup/README.md

-systemctl status Ingenuity #To check the service is running. systemctl start Ingenuity #To start Ingenuity service. systemctl stop Ingenuity #To stop Ingenuity service. systemctl is-enabled Ingenuity #To check whetether Ingenuity service is enabled on boot or not.
+systemctl status Ingenuity #To check the service is running. systemctl start Ingenuity #To start Ingenuity service. systemctl stop Ingenuity #To stop Ingenuity service. systemctl is-enabled Ingenuity #To check whether Ingenuity service is enabled on boot or not.
 ```
 **Ubuntu 14.04**:
 ```